Moldedpeanuts/library/README.md

 This project focuses on separating the logic for data storage and DOM manipulation, making it flexible for future enhancements, such as persisting data between page reloads.

+## Features

+- **Book Object Constructor** : Each book is represented by an object with properties.
+- **Unique IDs** : Each book gets a unique identifier generated using `crypto.randomUUID()`.
+- **Add New Book** : Users can add new books to the library using a form.
+- **Display Books** : Books are displayed dynamically on the page with options to toggle the read status and remove books.
+- **Toggle Read Status** : A button that allows users to toggle the "read" status of each book.

+## Technologies Used

+- **HTML** : Markup structure for the page.
+- **Vanilla CSS** : Styling for the app.
+- **Vanilla JavaScript** : Core functionality, including OOP programming for the book constructor, array manipulation, event handling and DOM manipulation.

+## How to Use

+1. Open the app in your browser.
+2. Click on the **New Book** button to open a form.
+3. Fill out the form with book details and click **Add Book** to add it to the library.
+4. Books will appear in a list, each with a button to toggle the read status or remove the book altogether.
+5. You can add, remove and toggle books freely to manage your online library.